Defence CBRN Centre: CBRN Defence Trainer course

 This course provides the knowledge and skills to conduct and deliver instruction and testing on MATT 4 / CCS.
 It incorporates instruction on the GSR.
 Individuals can apply for the course alone or together with the Defence Operational Instructor course.

 CBRN Defence Operational Instructor course

 This course provides the knowledge and skills to conduct unit instruction in CBRN incident response.

 CBRN Defence Equipment Manager's course

 This course is intended for civilian and military stores staff who are responsible for storage, maintenance and management of CBRN defence equipment.

 CBRN Defence Casualty Decontamination Area course

 This course trains military band personnel (who in war are stretcher bearers) to perform casualty decontamination in a CBRN environment.

 CBRN Medical

 The Defence CBRN Centre is the home of the Joint CBRN Medical Faculty.
 The centre provides CBRN medical training to all medical officers in the UK Armed forces and courses are available to NATO/Allied Nations.
 As well as military training, Defence CBRN Centre also supports civilian response in partnership with the Health Protection Agency.

-The Joint CBRN Medical Faculty supports CBRN medical doctrine development, training and curriculum development and SME support to defence research programmes working closely with partners in the health sector.